 If you are in Florence for the first time, try at least once the food at the Mercato Centrale (Central Market).

-Not only it’s one of the places visit, but you can find truly delicious food from different Italian regions.
+Not only it’s one of the places to visit, but you can find truly delicious food from different Italian regions.
 From pizza to cannoli and arancini, vegetarian and vegan options, a huge variety of pasta dishes and obviously the Fiorentina steak.

 It’s always pretty packed, so if you are tired why not take your favorite dishes or fresh produce and enjoy it at your hotel?
 The ground floor of the Mercato offers all sorts of fresh fruits and veggies while the two upper floors are crammed with restaurants, cafes and pastry shops.